mdubied/soccat/README.md

 ## Running the code

+The jupyter notebook `demo/demo.ipynb` shows an example on how to use the SOCCAT pipeline on your own sentences.

-Each script contains inline documentation describing its purpose, expected inputs, and configurable parameters.
-Use `--help` on any script to see all available flags.
+To reproduce results from the paper, each script contains inline documentation describing its purpose, expected inputs, and configurable parameters.
+Aside from the tables (`tables/`) and figures (`figures/`) contained in the paper, the code contains replication code for the SOCCAT pipeline itself in `src`.
+SOCCAT relies on two main steps:

 **Step 1 — Mention detection.** Reproduce the evaluation reported in the paper without retraining:
 ```